Tampa Fraud Attorneys

 - Receiving anything as the result of credit card fraud

-Government fraud refers to the intentional act of taking government funds through either scams or deceit.
-This is a serious crime that is now often handled in criminal courts and can result in large sentences, such as heavy fines and either state or federal prison.
+Government fraud refers to the intentional act of taking government funds through scams or deceit.
+This is a serious crime that is now often handled in criminal courts and can result in significant penalties, such as heavy fines and state or federal prison time.
 This is a matter that used to be handled in civil courts but has become a much more serious charge.
-In some cases, both criminal and civil charges will be brought against the offender.
-The individuals that are the first to report government fraud are called whistleblowers, and they often share in the awards from the case.
+In some cases, both criminal and civil charges will be brought against the alleged offender.
+The individuals that are the first to report government fraud are called whistleblowers, and they often share in the awards from the cases.

 There are many different ways that fraud against the government can take place.
-Some of the most common forms of government fraud include procurement fraud, false claims and Medicaid / Medicare fraud.
+Some of the most common are procurement fraud, false claims, and Medicaid/Medicare fraud.

-Our team is prepared to help guide you through the charges of government fraud involving:
+Our team is prepared to help guide you through charges of government fraud involving: